affinitydb/doc/pathSQL reference.md

   1 PINs INSERTED.
 </pre>

-Here prop2 is stored directly with the value of that expression executed at UPDATE execution time, while prop3 is stored in type EXPR, which is evaluated when query.
+In the example just above, `prop2` is stored directly with the result of the evaluation (at UPDATE execution time), while `prop3` is stored as type EXPR, which is only evaluated when queried.

-It's also possible to invoke such a property with parameters (up to 254).
+It's also possible to invoke such a EXPR property with parameters (up to 254).
 E.g.

 <pre>
   mvcommand>